ombulabs/blog/_posts/2019-02-28-stripe-connect-part-1.md

 end
 ```

-### Save the `stripe_user_id` and show a message to the user
+### Step 5: Save the `stripe_user_id` and show a message to the user

-Finally if the response was successful we redirect with a message and we also update the User with the `stripe_user_id` that we received.
+Finally, we redirect with a success message and we also update the User with the `stripe_user_id` that we received.

 ```ruby
 # app/controllers/stripe_controller.rb